emmettng/emmettng/content/haskell/Monad-Reader.md

 checkSerialization = undefined
 ```

+8. Function `staging` take:
+    1. a `StageName` to identify this computation.
+    2. a core function of type ` a -> StageCore b `.
+    3. produce a new function ` Core a -> StageCore (Core b)
-8. This would be make more sense,
+This would be make more sense,
-    1. we take a core-function `( a -> StageCore b) `
-    2. and a `StageName`
-    3. embellish original core-function output with a Bool information `(a, Bool) -> StageCore (b,Bool) == Core a -> StageCore (Core b))`
+    - embellish original core-function output with the Bool information `(a, Bool) -> StageCore (b,Bool) == Core a -> StageCore (Core b)`
-    4. this bool information is being used for helping following operation to decide whether to do serialization.
+    - this bool information is being used for helping following operation to decide whether to do the computation or just desrialize from dist.
+    - a `StageName` being used to identify stage and influence the Boolean information.
 ```
 staging
   :: (Store b)